Idukki

 Use badges sparingly, content generously

-Keep the few badges that genuinely reassure, payment security, returns.
-Do not paper the page with them; past a point they read as filler and can even look like overcompensation.
-Then spend the real effort on customer content, because that is the proof that actually moves the decision.
+Keep the few badges that genuinely reassure: payment security, returns.
+Do not paper the page with them.
+Past a point they read as filler and can even look like overcompensation.
+Spend the real effort on customer content instead, because that is the proof that actually moves the decision.
+The collected content also needs clearing before it can carry your homepage; the UGC rights and permissions guide covers the consent step.

 Sources & notes